yannmeier/Bioreactor_v4/docs/arduino/index.md

 git clone git@github.com:Bioreactor/Bioreactor_v4.git
 ```

-The possiblity to clone the project will require that you have validate your public key
+The possibility to clone the project will require that you have validate your public key
 in github !

 ## Installing the Arduino IDE